glrodriperez98/glrodriperez98/README.md

 - **Email**: gabrielrperez47@gmail.com
 - **LinkedIn**: [Gabriel Rodriguez Perez](https://www.linkedin.com/in/glrodriperez98/)
 - **Twitter**: [@glrodriperez98](https://twitter.com/glrodriperez98)

-## 🌟 Projects
-Here are some of the projects I'm proud of:

-- [Tic Tac Toe - CMD Line](https://github.com/glrodriperez98/tic-tac-toe-cmd-line): My Python BootCamp MileStone 1 project one where I created a CMD line Tic Tac Toe game.
-I took the single page script and broke it up into a proper application structure and will continue to develop it as I learn.
-- [BlackJack - CMD Line](https://github.com/glrodriperez98/blackjack_cmd_line): My Python BootCamp MileStone 2 project one where I created a CMD line BlackJack game.
-I took the single page script and broke it up into a proper application structure and will continue to develop it as I learn.

 Feel free to explore my repositories as I continue to progress through my journey and reach out if you have any questions or collaboration ideas!